MicrosoftDocs/PowerShell-Docs/reference/6/PSReadLine/Set-PSReadlineOption.md

 ### -ShowToolTips

 When displaying possible completions, tooltips are shown in the list of completions.

 This option is enabled by default.
-This option was not enabled by default in prior versions of PSReadLine.
+This option wasn't enabled by default in prior versions of **PSReadLine**.
 To disable, set this option to `$False`.

 ```yaml
 Type: SwitchParameter